 Contact historical map deposit libraries

 - National Library of Scotland

 - The National Library of Wales

-If these sources do not hold the information you are looking for, please visit our partner finder page for a list of our partners that offer historical maps.
-You may also find the Vision of Britain and British History Online websites of interest.
+If these sources do not hold the information you are looking for you may find the Vision of Britain and British History Online websites of interest.
 The following stockists are also able to supply historical mapping: